 Children are encouraged to reflect on their own learning, and the learning of their peers, and to edit and improve their writing as a direct result.

-Children in Class R and 1 learn Phonics and reading daily, by the use of the programme 'Success for All Phonics', Kinder Roots and Reading Roots with the FFT.
-This is a systematic approach which uses synthetic phonics; focuses upon repetition of sounds and reading using sounds with which the children are already familiar (essential for reading and writing).
+Children in Class R and 1 learn Phonics and reading daily using the 'Success for All' programme (accredited systematic synthetic phonics scheme).
+This is a systematic approach which uses synthetic phonics; the programme focused on repetition of sounds and reading using sounds with which the children are already familiar with (essential for reading and writing).
 Using a continuous and a variety of assessment methods, reading is further developed by providing children with a book appropriate to their reading level and phonic knowledge using pure decodable books.

 Once these skills are secured, discrete lessons for reading are incorporated into the morning session for all years from 2 to 6.
 This ensures that Reading is explicitly taught every day.
-With a structured plan of learning tasks used throughout the week, children are not only learning comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.
+With a structured plan of learning tasks used throughout the week, children are not only learning comprehension skills but also independence and a love of wider reading and exposure to rich vocabulary - this is absolute key in all sessions for all learners.

-We further develop our readers using ‘Accelerated Reader' and 'My On', which provides books appropriate to each child’s word knowledge and checks for understanding through comprehension questioning linked to the National Curriculum domains; we encourage our children to take home and share these books with their parents/ carers.
+We further develop our readers using ‘Accelerated Reader' which provides books appropriate to each child’s word knowledge and checks for understanding through comprehension questioning linked to the National Curriculum domains; we encourage our children to take home and share these books with their parents/ carers.

 “A high-quality mathematics education … provides a foundation for understanding the world.”
 National Curriculum 2014